 Your contribution to the PA Chapter of APA Scholarship Raffle will help current planning students with their education-related expenses.
 In the present economic downturn, both undergraduate and graduate planning students are finding it hard to make ends meet.
 Students must not only juggle their academic pursuits, but also pay their bills, which is more difficult with fewer student loan options and higher textbook prices.
 But there are several ways you can help: - Make a tax-deductible contribution to the Spaulding Trust and Pitkin Fund.
-Simply indicate your financial gift when you register for the Conference and include it with your payment.
+Drop off your donation check at Conference Registration.
 We'll mail a thank you letter for your tax records. - Purchase raffle tickets at the Conference.
 Last year's Raffle was a huge success!
 Help make it fun again this year while raising funds to support young planners.
 Generous donors contribute a variety of great prizes, from weekend getaways to gourmet food baskets to Pennsylvania-themed gear.
-Tickets will be on sale throughout the Conference. - Donate items for the raffle.
-Donate a basket from your county or region.
-Reach out to your local attractions for free tickets.
-Please contact the PA Chapter Office with the details of your give-away at 717-671-4510 or info@planningpa.org.
-CONFERENCEGREENING In keeping with the PA Chapter's mission, the chapter incorporates the following sustainability initiatives to reduce the impact of the conference on the environment: - Purchase products made from recycled, recyclable, and rapidly renewable materials. - Work with the convention center and caterer to purchase local foods and plan a seasonal menu. - Prominent on-site effort to increase recycling of cardboard, paper, plastic bottles, and cans. - Donate excess food to a food rescue agency. - Encourage exhibitors to use products made from recycled, recyclable, and rapidly renewable materials. - Water stations in the session rooms in lieu of bottled water breaks.
-We encourage attendees to participate in these initiatives through the following options:

-- Participate in the hotel's linen reuse program (sheets and towels).
-Information can be found in the guest rooms. - Return waste paper to conference registration for recycling. - Register for the conference online to save postage and paper costs. - · Carpool with colleagues.
+Tickets will be on sale throughout the Conference.
+CONFERENCEGREENING In keeping with the PA Chapter's mission, the chapter incorporates the following sustainability initiatives to reduce the impact of the conference on the environment: - Purchase products made from recycled, recyclable, and rapidly renewable materials. - Work with the convention center and caterer to purchase local foods and plan a seasonal menu. - Prominent on-site effort to increase recycling of cardboard, paper, plastic bottles, and cans. - Donate excess food to a food rescue agency.
+Encourage exhibitors to use products made - from recycled, recyclable, and rapidly renewable materials. - Water stations in the session rooms in lieu of bottled water breaks.
+We encourage attendees to participate in these initiatives through the following options: - Participate in the hotel's linen reuse program (sheets and towels).
+Information can be found in the guest rooms. - Return waste paper to conference registration for recycling.
 Making an Impact with Printing Choices: